audeering/audmodel/docs/usage.rst

     audmodel.set_alias("emotion-small", uid)

-One can inspect the corresponding model ID with
+We can inspect the corresponding model ID with

 .. jupyter-execute::